ansemjo/makerelease/INSTALL.md

     go get github.com/gobuffalo/packr/...
     (cd cli && CGO_ENABLED=0 packr build -o ../mkr)

+### reproducible

+If you want to compile a reproducible binary using a Docker container use:

+    make image
+    make mkr

+This should produce an identical file to the ones you can download from GitHub.

+### install

 You can install the resulting binary, assuming that `~/.local/bin` is in your `$PATH`:

     make install

+### create a release

-To build all the binary releases with the container (to release itself so to say):
+To build a release with all the binaries using a container (to release itself so to say):

     make release

 This will take a while and then place binaries in the `./release/` subdirectory.

+A more paranoid approach is first building a `mkr` binary for your local host and then use that to build all the other releases:

+    make selfrelease

 ## download a release